kmdlogic/kmd-logic-gateway-automation/README.md

 1. Create a subscription in [Logic Console](https://console.kmdlogic.io).
 This will provide you the `SubscriptionId` which will be linked to the client credentials.
 2. Request a client credential.
 Once issued you can view the `ClientId`, `ClientSecret` and `AuthorizationScope` in Logic Console.
 3. Create provider in [Logic Marketplace](https://console.kmdlogic.io/marketplace).
 This will provide you the `ProviderId`.
+Provider must be approved by Logic Admin.

 ## How to use Kmd.Logic.Gateway.Automation
 ``` c#